antoineGH/github-user-search-intermediaire-senior/README.md

 ### Edit Mode

--   Edit Mode On: Allow to select cards, Allow to select all, Display related actions (duplicate and delete)
+-   Edit Mode Off: Disable select cards, Hide actions (select all, duplicate and delete), allow fetching more user (pagination)
--   Edit Mode Off: Disable select cards, Hide actions (select all, duplicate and delete)
+-   Edit Mode On: Allow to select cards, Allow to select all, Display related actions (duplicate and delete), prevent from fetching more API users.

 ## 4. Technologies<a name="tech"></a>